MATT ARNOLD

 While working at Project Lead The Way (PLTW), I led the design and development of an online physical computing curriculum.
 As part of that project, I established an educational technology partnership with Microsoft MakeCode and the Micro:bit Educational Foundation.
 I also designed professional development and trained cohorts of licensed middle school educators in physical computing and computer science instruction.

 I recently led the Digital Learning Team at ECPI University.
-We designed and developed web-based digital learning games, simulations, and instructional media for students and faculty.
-Currently I'm a curriculum developer for CodeHS and manage web development and game design courses.
-I'm a licensed computer science teacher in the State of Indiana, a member of the Computer Science Teachers Association (CSTA) and the International Game Developers Association (IGDA), and a volunteer referee/juror for robotics and video game development student competitions.
+We designed and developed web-based learning games, simulations, and instructional media for students and faculty.
+Currently I'm a curriculum developer for CodeHS and manage web and game development courses.